badimirzai/robotics-verifier-cli/CONTRIBUTING.md

 ## Scope and direction

-RoboStack maintains a strict separation between:
+Architon maintains a strict separation between:
 - the open verification core
 - potential future extensions and services